Juego de mentiras

-Juego de mentiras (English: Game of Lies) is an American television series that premiered on Telemundo on 7 March 2023.
+Juego de mentiras (English: Game of Lies) is an American television series that aired on Telemundo from 7 March 2023 to 4 July 2023.
 It is an original story created by Sebastián Arrau.
 It stars Arap Bethke, Altair Jarabo and María Elisa Camargo.

 Plot

 The series revolves around the disappearance of Adriana Molina (María Elisa Camargo).
 Her husband, César Ferrer (Arap Bethke), is the prime suspect in the possible murder.
 To avoid losing his eight-year-old daughter, César investigates his wife's disappearance on his own.
 His search for clues to Adriana's disappearance leads him to discover that she had been living a double life and had a lover from a wealthy and powerful family.